 Our vision for volunteering

-Our vision is as relevant for volunteers as for those taking part.
-We want everyone in England regardless of age, background or level of ability to feel able to engage in sport and physical activity.
+Our vision is as relevant for volunteers as for those taking part and we want everyone in England regardless of age, background or level of ability to feel able to engage in sport and physical activity.

 Some will be young, fit and talented, but most will not.
-We need a sport and physical activity sector that welcomes everyone – meets their needs, treats them as individuals and values them as customer.
+Our aim is to encourage a sport and physical activity sector that welcomes everyone – one that meets their needs, treats them as individuals and values them as customers.

 - Encouraging new volunteers: Barriers to volunteering still exist, in particular around perceptions of what a volunteer looks like.
 We want to bring in more people from underrepresented groups to make volunteering in sport and physical activity more diverse.